Patrick Henry: Parson's Cause (1760–1763)

 While at Hanover Tavern, Henry found time to study the law.
 How long he did so is unclear; he later said it was as little as a month.
 On the advice of a local lawyer, Henry in 1760 applied for a lawyer's license, appearing before the examiners—prominent attorneys in the colonial capital of Williamsburg.
 The examiners were impressed by Henry's mind even though his knowledge of legal procedures was scant.
 He passed in April 1760, and he thereafter opened a practice, appearing in the courts of Hanover and nearby counties.
+Henry became a skilled lawyer because in court "he displayed quick wit, knowledge of human nature, and forensic gifts."

 The droughts of the 1750s had led to a rise in the price of tobacco.
 Hard currency was scarce in Virginia, and salaries in the colony were often expressed in terms of pounds of tobacco.
 Prior to the drought, the price of tobacco had long been twopence per pound (0.45 kilograms) and in 1755 and 1758, the Virginia House of Burgesses, the elected lower house of the colonial legislature, passed the Two Penny Act, allowing debts expressed in tobacco to be paid at the rate of twopence per pound for a limited period.
-These payees included public officials, including Anglican clergy—Anglicanism was Virginia's established church, and several ministers petitioned the Board of Trade in London to overrule the Burgesses, which it did.
+These payees included public officials, including Anglican clergy—Anglicanism was Virginia's established church—and several ministers petitioned the Board of Trade in London to overrule the Burgesses, which it did.
 Five clergymen then brought suit for back pay, cases known as the Parson's Cause; of them, only the Reverend James Maury was successful, and a jury was to be empaneled in Hanover County on December 1, 1763, to fix damages.
 Henry was engaged as counsel by Maury's parish vestry for this hearing.
 Patrick Henry's father, Colonel John Henry, was the presiding judge.